 Pain relief tip:

-Hypericum is a remedy that is used to help with severe pain.
+Hypericum is a remedy (a homeopathic medicine) that is used to help with severe pain.
 It is used in areas of the body where there are many fine nerves.
 Fingers, toes, face and the mouth are typical.
 It is like Arnica in that it is at least effective in most cases.
 To prevent severe pain during dental work, it is important to use it after the anesthetic are administered.
-If Hypericum is taken before anesthesia, more anesthesia will be needed to overcome the anesthesia.
+If Hypericum is taken before drug induced anesthesia, more drug will be needed to overcome the anesthetic power of Hypericum.
 No one wants more of any medication.
 For that reason, Hypericum should be used after anesthesia has worn off and pain begins.
 Use the highest potency that you have.
 There are many ways to take an emergency remedy, but one handy way is to place a pellet or two in a liquid and sip it when the pain returns.

 Why not give more usage tips?

 There is plenty of good information on the web concerning the use of homeopathy for dental care or any other form of emergency care.
 The above description about the use of Hypericum is the kind of information that you really need.

 Homeopaths do not fail to put this information up because they want you to come to them.
 Actually, more training is needed to answer to answer questions concerning:

 - When in the treatment should the remedy be taken or at what potency and frequency?